facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

 2.4.2.
 Installing MySQL on Mac OS X Using Native Packages

-   You can install MySQL on Mac OS X 10.3.x ("Panther") or newer using a Mac OS X binary package in PKG format instead of the binary tarball distribution.
+   You can install MySQL on Mac OS X 10.3.x ("Panther") or newer using a Mac OS X binary package in DMG format instead of the binary tarball distribution.
 Please note that older versions of Mac OS X (for example, 10.1.x or 10.2.x) are not supported by this package.